Straits of Mackinac

 The Straits of Mackinac (/ˈmækənɔː/ MAK-ə-naw; Détroit de Mackinac) are the short waterways between the U.S. state of Michigan's Upper and Lower Peninsulas, traversed by the Mackinac Bridge.
-The main strait is 3+1/2 mi wide with a maximum depth of 295 ft, and connects two of the Great Lakes, Lake Michigan and Lake Huron.
-Hydrologically, the two connected lakes are one body of water, known as Lake Michigan–Huron.
+The main strait is 3+1/2 mi wide with a maximum depth of 295 ft, and connects the Great Lakes of Lake Michigan and Lake Huron.
+Given the large size and configuration of the straits, hydrologically, the two connected lakes are one body of water, studied as Lake Michigan–Huron.
 Historically, the native Odawa people called the region around the Straits Michilimackinac.